Mansaf in Jordan

-Where: Mr. B’s Bistro (201 Royal St.) in the French Quarter is the place for BBQ shrimp.
+Where: Mr. B’s Bistro (201 Royal St., map) is the place for BBQ shrimp in the French Quarter.
 It’s a relatively upscale restaurant, but don’t let that dissuade you from donning a bib and getting down and dirty with this dish—you are supposed to get messy and eat with your hands.
 For a more casual atmosphere, sit at the bar.

 When: Lunch: Mon-Sat, 11:30am-2pm (bar menu: 2pm-5:30pm); Sun (jazz brunch), 10:30am-2pm.
 Dinner, nightly: 5:30pm-9pm.
-Lunch is a great time to go, as the portion is slightly smaller (yet definitely sufficient!) and cheaper, at $18.50 as opposed to $26 at dinner (or $22 at brunch).
+Lunch is a great time to go, as the portion is slightly smaller (yet definitely sufficient!) and cheaper, at $21 as opposed to $27 at dinner (or $22 at brunch).
 Plus, there are $1.50 Bloody Marys and martinis at lunch (Monday through Friday)—need we say more?

 ©2023 Eat Your World, LLC - All Rights Reserved